Rok poses by the Thames with the London Eye in the background, United Kingdom

 Hotel Slavia was located in the Notting Hill area.
 The owner, originally from the former Yugoslavia, provided me with additional opportunities to earn money by working extra hours in hotel maintenance or at the reception during the night.
 Despite the poor living conditions in the basement, my roommate Igor contributed to improving our environment by bringing a television and a heater from the hotel.

-The classroom at language school was mix.
+The class at language school was mixed.
 Students from Spain, South Korea, Egypt and Japan were obliged to communicate in English all the time, therefore my improvement was tangible.
-I managed to feel more comfortable, while expressing in English and this was a big long-term benefit in my travelling and business career.
+I managed to feel more comfortable while expressing in English and this was a big long-term benefit in my travelling and business career.

 London boasts an exceptional array of cultural institutions, museums, and galleries that rank among the finest not only in Europe but across the globe.